Roger Federer beats Italy's Lorenzo Sonego to reach French Open second round

 Roger Federer made a winning return to the French Open, beating Lorenzo Sonego 6-2 6-4 6-4 on his first appearance at Roland Garros since 2015.

-Ten years on from his solitary French Open title in 2009 and three years on from his last appearance in the year's second Grand Slam, the Swiss great made a swift and fluid start to dispatch his opponent in straight sets.
+A decade on from his solitary French Open title in 2009, the Swiss great made a swift and fluid start to dispatch his opponent in straight sets.

-A comfortable straight sets wins in one hour and 41 minutes was enough for Federer to do the damage with the minimum of fuss as the new-look Court Philippe Chatrier welcomed the 20-time Grand Slam champion.
+A comfortable straight-sets win in one hour and 41 minutes was enough for Federer to do the damage with the minimum of fuss as the new-look Court Philippe Chatrier welcomed the 20-time Grand Slam champion.

 "It's nice to be an outsider," said Federer.